3lvis/coding-style/swift.md

 - No force unwraps/tries in production code; handle or propagate errors.

 STYLE & LAYOUT
-- MARK sections for structure (e.g., `// MARK: - Rendering`).
 - One blank line between logical blocks; trim trailing whitespace; normalize to LF line endings.
-- Line length ~100–120 chars; wrap thoughtfully.
-- Prefer immutable (`let`) over mutable (`var`) where possible.
+- No line length.

+### Extensions & Conformance
+- Protocol conformance should be declared in extensions, not inline with the main type declaration.
+- Group extensions with `// MARK: - <ProtocolName>` for clarity and discoverability.
+- Keep protocol-required members inside the corresponding extension when possible.

+PROPERTIES & INITIALIZATION
+- Use lazy closure properties (`lazy var`) for expensive or multi-step initialization, keeping setup close to the property itself.
+- Initializers should remain self-contained and side-effect free beyond constructing values.

 DOCUMENTATION & COMMENTS
 - Public APIs: brief `///` doc comment (single paragraph).
-- Inline comments only when intent isn’t obvious; avoid redundant narration.
+- Comments only when intent isn’t obvious; avoid redundant narration.

 TESTS (XCTest)
 - One focused behavior per test with a short `///` one-liner explaining what it verifies.